datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

 * **Module:**

-   Since an L7 load balancer is able to append to `X-Forwarded` headers, you need to configure Emissary-ingress to trust the value of these headers.
-The following `Module` configures Emissary-ingress to trust a single L7 proxy in front of Emissary-ingress:
+   Since an L7 load balancer is able to append to `X-Forwarded` headers, you need to configure Edge Stack to trust the value of these headers.
+The following `Module` configures Edge Stack to trust a single L7 proxy in front of Edge Stack:

    ```yaml
    apiVersion: getambassador.io/v3alpha1